 TeX Live TeX distribution for Linux, Mac, and Windows - command line (requires a separate editor)

 TeXworks [recommended] runs on Linux, Mac, and Windows and is included in MikTeX and MacTeX (modelled after the editor in TeXShop for Mac)

 sublime 2 - available on mac, windows and linux but requires a license

 emacs with AucTeX (Emacs mode for editing LaTeX) provides support for editing, compiling, previewing LaTeX and BiBTeX refcard (pdf)

 - Other recommended add-on

 Beamer (see platform specific instructions for adding packages to your distributions)

-TeXPoint - the add-on for PowerPoint to enable the use of LaTeXsymbols and formulas in presentations
+IguanaTEX - the (free) add-on for PowerPoint to enable use of LaTeX for equations etc in presentations.